otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-node-js-rest-api-4.md

 };

 switch (process.argv[2]) {
-  case "create-institutions": {
+  case "-d": {
-    // This case is looking for a specific flag, i.e., create-institution createdInstitutions();
+    // This case is looking for a specific flag, i.e., -d deleteInstitutions();
     break;
   }
-  case "delete-institutions": {
-    deleteInstitutions();
-    break;
-  }
   default: {
-    // Default action
+    createdInstitutions();
   }
 }
 ```